CHRISTMAS IN JULY AROUND THE WORLD

 - What is Christmas in July?
 Discover the whys and wherefores of Christmas in July

-- What is the Christmas in July Origin?
+- What are the Origins of Christmas in July Celebrations?
 Find out how and why this phenomenon started

 WHAT IS CHRISTMAS IN JULY?